opengapps/opengapps/README.md

 Build your own Open GApps
 ---------------
-**These scripts assume you have a [GitHub account](https://github.com/join) and have set-up [SSH authentication](https://help.github.com/articles/set-up-git/#connecting-over-ssh).**
+**The git commands and scripts assume you have a [GitHub account](https://github.com/join) and have set-up [SSH authentication](https://help.github.com/articles/set-up-git/#connecting-over-ssh).**

 If you want to build your own version of Open GApps, you'll need to fetch the git sources:

-To initialize your local repository using the Open GApps source tree, use a command like:
+To initialize your local repository using the Open GApps source tree, clone the main repository with the command:
 ```
 git clone git@github.com:opengapps/opengapps.git
 ```
 Then sync the submodules to get the original APK sources as provided by Google.
+Take not that these repositories are very large (in the order of GiBs).
 You can also use this command to update the sources at a later moment to their most recent version:
 ```
 ./download_sources.sh [--shallow] [arch]
 ```
 * ```--shallow``` will order to fetch only the latest snapshot of the APKs (reduces space used and amount of data to be retrieved by git, by not fetching the APKs' history)
 * ```arch``` can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (note that fallback architectures will be be fetched too)

+**To build Open GApps you'll need the Android build tools installed and set-up in your $PATH.
+If you use Ubuntu you can check out [@mfonville's Android build tools for Ubuntu](http://mfonville.github.io/android-build-tools/).**

 To build Open GApps for all platforms and all Android releases:
 ```